subiabre/xyz/src/posts/04-linnaeus.md

     folders: "/{date.year}/{date.month}/{date.day}"
 ```

-With the file naming taxonomy defined as an array because for this case a single string would be too long for a single line.
+With the file naming taxonomy defined as an array because for this case a single string would be too long and hard to read for a single line.
 The above taxonomy results in files like the following:

-> 2021/10/31/2021-10-31-120230_1080x1920_23d6c9.jpg
+**2021/10/31/2021-10-31-120230_1080x1920_23d6c9.jpg**

 And I know at first glance it doesn't look much less obscure than a hash or the original filenames but when you pay a little attention you can dissect each part easily.

 First, the image is located at 2021 > 10 > 31.
 Because it was taken on the 31st of the 10th month of 2021.
 Now we can see the filename and let's try to see what image it is.

 - *2021-10-31* - is the same as the folders.
 The big date of the picture.
-- *120230* - is 12 hour, 02 minutes, 30 seconds of the image.
-The small date.
+- *120230* - is 12 hour, 02 minutes, 30 seconds.
+The small date of the picture.
 - *1080x1920* - is the width and the height of the image.
 Because I tend to apply different croppings so knowing their sizes helps me identify one cropping at first.
 - *23d6c9* - are the first 6 characters of the sha256 hash of this image.
 Very useful to avoid collisions between end versions of the same image, for example when you apply different colour schemes or crop two different scenes inside the image using the same aspect ratio.
 - *.jpg* - this image is a jpeg.